Email This Print This

 Review of Statement of Cash Flows

-The Group’s cash and bank balances increased by US$7.3 million in FY2024 after the effects of foreign exchange rate changes.
+The Group’s cash and bank balances decreased by US$7.1 million in 1H2025 after the effects of foreign exchange rate changes.
 Material items are listed below.

 Commentary